LUMII-Syslab/viziquer-tools-lod24/README.md

 You can connect to the DSS instance via `http://localhost:9005`

+## Populating the Data

+Initially, there are 2 example schemas included, *Nobel_prizes* and *Starwars*.

+To add a schema for another endpoint, public or your own, two steps are necessary:

+- extracting the schema from the endpoint
+- uploading the schema to ViziQuer Tools

+Note: these steps will be automated in one of the next releases.

+### Extracting the schema from the endpoint

+To extract a schema from an endpoint, you should use [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor) and follow the instructions there.

+### Uploading (importing) the schema to ViziQuer Tools

+After you obtained a JSON file with extracted schema, this JSON file has to be imported to ViziQuer Tools.

+Currently, for uploading you have to manually start the importer module from the [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server).

 ## (Re)starting from scratch

 Data from the directories `./db/init/pg` and `./db/init/mongo` will be imported on first start of the system.